Tune PI Controllers Using Field Oriented Control Autotuner

 15. If the gain-tuning algorithm encounters an error during the tuning process, the Tuning Status display shows

 Tuning failed.
 Turn the Autotuner slider switch to the Stop position and see the Troubleshooting section for the troubleshooting instructions.

 16. If you have successfully completed the tuning process, turn the Autotuner slider switch to the Stop position.

 17. Validate the computed gain values.
 For instructions, see the Validate Computed PI Controller Gains section.

 Validate Computed PI Controller Gains

-1. Check that the motor is running and that the PI Parameters slider switch is in the Default position.
+1. Check that the motor is running and that the PI Parameters slider switch is in the Autotuner position.

 2. Select the Speed_Ref & Speed_Feedback debug signal in the Debug signals section of the host model.